hydephp/DocsCI/_pages/legal.md

 # Legal Information

 To keep things nice and friendly for everyone, here is some stuff to keep in mind.
 I am not a lawyer and this is not legal advice.
+I'm acting in good faith and ask that you do as well.

 ## Website Privacy, Cookies, and Analytics